John Wesley Hanson

 John Wesley Hanson D.D.
 (1823–1901) was an American Universalist minister and a notable Universalist historian advancing the claim that Universalism was the belief of early Christianity.
 He was born at Boston.

 He is also notable for his eyewitness accounts of his time as chaplain to one of the Unattached Companies Massachusetts Volunteer Militia during the American Civil War and for publishing his own New Testament "Hanson's edited New Testament" (1885), which was a revision of the English Revised Version with "baptism" changed for "immersion" and other changes.

 He was the eldest of five siblings.
+His younger sister was Harriet Hanson Robinson (1825–1911) wife of William Stevens Robinson (1818–1876), social reformers in Malden, Massachusetts.

 In 1845 he arrived in Wentworth, New Hampshire as Universalist minister.
 In the 1860s he was chaplain to the Sixth regiment of Massachusetts volunteers.
 In the 1870s he went as a Universalist missionary to Britain, becoming the pastor of St. Paul's Universalist Church, Glasgow, Scotland.
 He then became minister of the Universalist New Covenant Church of Chicago, where he worked on his New Testament.